-Insurance companies in Butler lead-tainted water case claim no liability
+Butler Area's insurance companies claim no liability in lead-tainted water case

 Sullivan, who represents both insurance companies, declined to comment beyond his legal filings.

-Summit closed at the end of January due to the lead problem, and its approximately 250 students began attending the formerly shuttered Broad Street Elementary in Butler.
+Summit closed at the end of January because of the lead problem, and its approximately 250 students began attending the formerly shuttered Broad Street Elementary in Butler.

 Jennifer Tait sued the district and Lumley after her daughter, Jillian, who attended Summit, tested positive for lead exposure.
 The case filed by attorneys Brendan Lupetin and Douglas Olcott seeks class-action status, which would let families of other students exposed to lead in the water join the lawsuit.